rbb-data/starter/README.md

 Your app lives in `/src`.
 Reusable modules should eventually be moved to `/shared` and be pushed back to Github. :)

+## Bing Keys

+We don't want our bing keys in version control so you have to add them as `REACT_APP_BING_KEY` in an `.env.local` file (or `.env.development.local` for the development key) You can just copy and rename `.env.local.example` and add the key :-)

+For more about .env files in cra see https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables

 ## Available Scripts

 In the project directory, you can run: